chiarasabaini/PCB_Circuit_Baker/README.md

 ## Usage

-1. Connect the oven to main line
+1. Connect the oven to the main power supply.
-2. (optional) Adjust parameters
+2. (Optional) Adjust the parameters as needed.
-3. Select the desired mode of operation
+3. Select the desired mode of operation.
-4. Insert the pcb
+4. Insert the PCB into the oven.
-5. Press the start button
+5. Press the start button.
-6. Wait for the process to finish
+6. Wait for the reflow process to complete.
-7. Remove the pcb
+7. Remove the PCB carefully.
-8. Enjoy your pizza!
+8. Enjoy your ~~pizza~~ perfectly soldered PCB!

 ---